obsidianmd/obsidian-help/en/Editing and formatting/Properties.md

 ---
 ```

-> [!tip] JSON metadata
+> [!tip] JSON properties
-> While we recommend using YAML to define metadata, you can also define metadata using [JSON](https://www.json.org/):
+> While we recommend using YAML to define properties, you can also define properties using [JSON](https://www.json.org/):
 >
 > ```md
 > ---